Bileve: Securing Text Provenance in Large Language Models Against Spoofing with Bi-level Signature: More Details for Semantic Manipulation

 \section{More Details for Semantic Manipulation}

 The attack algorithm is outlined in Alg.~\ref{alg:semantic_attack}, where the detector $D$ outputs 1 to indicate the presence of a watermark.

+Warning: The following part in this section contains examples of offensive language due to attacks.
 For in-context learning, we provide task demonstrations following the below strategies:

-\textbf{Identity Substitution} Inspired by \cite{bianchi2024large}, we can first query the target LLM with benign prompts, which will output neutral response, then substitute the identity to others to create offensive contents.
-We use ChatGPT as the target LLM as shown examples in Fig.~\ref{fig:gpt}.
-By substituting the identity, e.g., replace men/human with Americans and dogs with Japanese, this can be very offensive.
+\textbf{Identity Substitution} Inspired by \cite{bianchi2024large}, we can first query the target LLM with benign prompts, which will output a neutral response, then substitute the identity to others to create offensive content.
+We use ChatGPT as the target LLM as examples shown in Fig.~\ref{fig:gpt}.
+By substituting the identity, e.g., replacing ``men/humans'' with ``Americans'' and ``dogs'' with ``Japanese'', the language can become highly offensive.

-\textbf{Antonym Replacement} Fig.~\ref{fig:gpt2} provides examples of how to apply antonym replacement to generate offensive contents.
-To avoiding affect detectability, we can control edit distance as suggested in Alg.~\ref{alg:semantic_attack}.
+\textbf{Antonym Replacement} Fig.~\ref{fig:gpt2} provides examples of how to apply antonym replacement to generate offensive content.
+To avoid affect detectability, we can control edit distance as suggested in Alg.~\ref{alg:semantic_attack}.